maggiesteiner/maggiesteiner.github.io/outreach.md

 ### UChicago Department of Human Genetics
 As a student representative for the Department of Human Genetics, I have contributed to the planning of graduate student recruitment events as well as social events for current students.
 Additionally, I am a part of a team organizing computational biology and coding workshops for Chicago-area high school and middle school students.

+### Miscellaneous
+I'm signed up as a scientist with [Skype a Scientist](https://www.skypeascientist.com/) and have greatly enjoyed sharing about genetics & evolutionary biology through this program!

 ## Past Outreach

 ### The GW Undergraduate Review